-The Executive Director is responsible for the day-to-day management of Blood Ties, including: programs, financial, and personnel management.
+The Executive Director is responsible for the management of Blood Ties, including: programs, financial, and personnel management.
 The Executive Director oversees program development, planning, implementation, and evaluation.
 The Executive Director fosters stakeholder community, funder and media relationships on behalf of Blood Ties, works closely with the board of directors, staff and volunteers to ensure Blood Ties is fulfilling it’s mission.

 The Health Education Coordinator is responsible for the design and delivery of health promotion programming to Whitehorse communities.
 The Health Educator delivers prevention and health promotion services; develops and hosts special events; leads and coordinates volunteers; and develops programs to increase individual capacity to prevent sexually transmitted and blood borne infections among specific populations.

 The Harm Reduction & Wellness Counsellor is responsible for case management for individuals using the services of Blood Ties.
 The position is responsible for the design and delivery of support programs including: advocacy, accompaniments, counselling, drug user engagement and poverty reduction.
 The Harm Reduction & Wellness Counsellor coordinates and manages the Fixed Site Harm Reduction programs at Blood Ties.

 The Administrative Assistant is responsible for the general day-to-day operation of the office.
 The Administrative Assistant provides reception services, secretarial and bookkeeping services and administrative support to the staff, volunteers and Board of Directors.

 Rural Partnership Coordinator

 The Rural Partnership Coordinator coordinates and delivers health prevention education and capacity building and engagement programs to Rural Yukon Indigenous Communities.
 The Rural Partnership Coordinator also provides supports to individuals and families impacted by sexually transmitted and blood borne infections in rural communities; works with health and social service providers in rural communities to develop and build capacity to respond to sexually transmitted and blood borne infections.

-The Housing Navigator provides advocacy and support to individual clients of the agency in finding and maintaining safe affordable housing.
+The Housing Coordinator & Case Manager provides advocacy, case management and support to clients of the agency in addressing their housing needs and challenges.
 The Housing Navigator provides case management support to clients in our supported housing programs: the Steve Cardiff House and the Landlords Working to End Homelessness program.
 The Housing Navigator works collaboratively with other community service providers and organizations in addressing homelessness in Whitehorse.